 I have been blessed to have had the opportunity and ability to travel throughout Australia on many, many occasions, both for work (either as an independent biodiversity consultant or as an employee of the Australian Museum) and privately.
-Since my first serious trip in 1992 I feel myself lucky to have seen (and photographed) some stunning, often unique wildlife, and I am delighted to be able to now share these experiences with you on my new range of wildlife photography tours.
+Since my first serious trip in 1992 I feel myself lucky to have seen (and photographed) some stunning, often unique wildlife, and I would be delighted to share these experiences with you on a tailored wildlife photography tour – anywhere in Australia.

-You can check out the regular list of tours here, or you can suggest your own individual or group tour and I’ll try and find a way to make it a reality for you.
+If you have an Australian animal that you have wanted to see or a region you have wanted to experience contact me and I’ll try and find a way to make it a reality for you.
 I can tailor tours to cater for individual needs, wishes and requirements, and I will try my absolute best to help all of the participants get the wildlife images they are after.
 You don’t even have to bring all of your own gear if you can’t fit it in your luggage!
-Just let me know when booking and I will make my Nikon gear and tripods available for your use – subject to availability and demand – just bring your own memory cards.
+Just let me know when booking and I will make my Nikon gear, drones and tripods available for your use – subject to availability and demand – just bring your own memory cards.

-In addition to my travel experience, I have researched and written several books on Australia’s major vertebrate and invertebrate wildlife groups, so you can rest assured that you will get more from my tours than just great images.
+In addition to my travel experience, I have researched and written or contributed to over twenty books or scientific on Australasia’s major vertebrate and invertebrate wildlife fauna and write a regular column for Australian Geographic Magazine, so you can rest assured that you will get more from my tours than just great images.

 Australia is one of the most biologically diverse countries in the world.
 It is home to around 10% of the world’s bird species, around 340 (or around 45%) of which are found nowhere else.
 Australia has more mammal species than 93% of the world’s other countries, and has more endemic land mammals that any other country.
 Indeed, just under 90% of Australia’s almost 350 native mammal species are endemic.
 Similarly, around 93% of Australia’s reptile species are endemic and a similar percentage of its frogs.
 In addition to its wonderful wildlife, Australia has over 20,000 described species of plants, and around 90% of these are also unique to this beautiful country.